Relativistic reflection within an extended hot plasma geometry: Ring source model for relativistic reflection

-By adding the radial size of the ring source, $\ringradius$, we define a new flavor of the \relxill model named \relxilllpext.
-We build it on the basis of the most advanced \relxill model, \relxilllpcp, which assumes a Comptonization primary spectrum modeled by \nthcomp \citep{zdziarski1996}.
+By adding the radial size of the ring source, $\ringradius$, we were able to define a new flavor of the \relxill model, named \relxilllpext.
+We built it on the basis of the most advanced \relxill model, \relxilllpcp, which assumes a Comptonization primary spectrum modeled by \nthcomp \citep{zdziarski1996}.
 We also include effects of the self-consistent ionization gradient in the disk and a self-consistent treatment of the returning reflected radiation, based on \citep{dauser2022}.
 The model is publicly available as part of the \relxill model package\footnote{\href{https://www.sternwarte.uni-erlangen.de/research/relxill/}{https://www.sternwarte.uni-erlangen.de/research/relxill/}}.